-If you have a food business, or work in the food industry, you are legally required to undertake food safety training and/or be supervised in line with the level of activity you are involved in.
+If you have a food business, or work in the food industry, you are legally required to be supervised and instructed and /or be trained in food hygiene in line with the level of activity you are involved in.

 If you are responsible for the development and maintenance of your business's HACCP system then you must undertake adequate training in the application of HACCP principles.

 Please note: You do not necessarily have to attend a food safety training course.
 Below are a number of ways you can fulfil your legal requirements for training.